SDT PARTNER PROGRAM

 Secure Digital Transport (SDT) is a new category for moving sensitive data.
 Every major system roadmap will include SDT inside the next five years as a build concept and an overall business strategy.
 The partners who define what SDT looks like inside their vertical, their customer base, or their existing product line earn the relationship and the recurring revenue that follows.

-THE THREE TRACKS
+THE THREE TRACKS, TRACK 1

 Resell Botdoc's family of External Automation Projects (EAPs) into your existing customer base under your standard customer paper.
 SecureMFP for regulated MFP fleets.
 SecureMyDealer for automotive retail.
 New EAPs ship under the Secure My family on a roughly quarterly cadence.
 Partner margin starts at 35 percent on deployment and recurring revenue, scaling toward 50 percent with volume tiers and white-label arrangements negotiated in the partnership conversation.